 Super Robot to the rescue!
-How robots can help you be GDPR ready.
+How robots can help you be GDPR compliant.

-Winter might be over, but GDPR is coming!
-If you’re been hibernating to avoid what that entails, you’re going to have to face the facts come May 25th.
+Winter might be over, but GDPR is here!
+If you’re been hibernating to avoid what that entails, it’s time to sort things out, with some help from software robots!

 Be prepared from Day 1.